 Broker/Dealer: The Office has a Request for Information (RFI) questionnaire to facilitate qualification of each broker/dealer interested in working with the City investments.
 The Office evaluates interested broker/dealers based on criteria set by the City Treasurer, including the firm's prior experience, financial stability, and other requirements deemed necessary by the Office, the Municipal Code or other applicable government agencies.
 The Office on an annual basis notifies brokers/dealers of their approval in writing.
-The City Treasurer maintains relationships with qualified members of the broker/dealer community who understand the permitted investment constraints and goals of the Office.
 No broker/dealer or financial institution may present investments to the City Treasurer unless it has signed a sworn certification serving as an affidavit that the institution understands the eligible investment securities that can be purchased for the City.
 Only broker/dealers with offices located in the City are used to transact business for the City investment accounts.